usmancase21/VisionBots/README.md

 The YOLO network head makes the final predictions for the network, but since it is so far downstream in the network, it can be advantageous to add an auxiliary head to the network that lies somewhere in the middle.
 While you are training, you are supervising this detection head as well as the head that is actually going to make predictions.

-YOLOv7 experiment with different levels of supervision for this head, settling on a coarse-to-fine definition where supervision is passed back from the lead head at different granularities.
+# YOLOv7 experiment with different levels of supervision for this head, settling on a coarse-to-fine definition where supervision is passed back from the lead head at different granularities.
+# Team VisionBot